CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 order or finding the smallest key greater than x, etc), and the data structure must handle frequent inserts and deletions.

-Another interesting area balanced binary search trees such as AVL trees are used is game development. [^8] This data structure keeps data ordered and shallow (not tall or lean), so games can quickly insert, remove, and find objects (like entities, items, or game states) in O(log n) time even as the world changes every frame.
+Another interesting area balanced binary search trees such as AVL Trees are used is game development. [^8] This data structure keeps data ordered and shallow (not tall or lean), so games can quickly insert, remove, and find objects (like items, or game states) in O(log n) time even as the world changes every frame.
-The same idea - keeping a tree roughly balanced - also appears in dynamic AABB trees used for collision detection, where organizing bounding boxes in a tree cuts down how many object pairs need to be checked. [^9]
+The same idea of keeping a tree roughly balanced also appears in dynamic AABB trees used for collision detection, where organizing bounding boxes in a tree cuts down how many object pairs need to be checked. [^9]
-It is also said that AVL trees are used in storyline games. [^4] However, some sources indicate that in branching narrative or dialogue systems, story states and choices are often modeled as a tree or graph of scenes. [^7]
+It is also said that AVL Trees are used in storyline games. [^4] However, some sources indicate that in branching narrative or dialogue systems, story states and choices are often modeled as a tree or graph of scenes (to support multiple directions). [^7]
 Still, game engines could use this structure internally to index these scenes by id or name, or for AI decision trees. [^4]